 0. What is a voice controlled assistant and how does it work?

 - All so called voice controlled assistants work in the same way.
-They require 1) a microphone to pick up commands, 2) the hardware to recognize the wake word(s), and transmit the command to a server in their respective Internet clouds, 3) an Internet connection, either WiFi or cellular to transmit the command, 4) servers with software (this is where voice recognition and AI come in) and databases to interpret the commands and return results, and, finally, 5) a speaker complex to render the results audibly.
+They require 1) a microphone to pick up commands, 2) the hardware/software to recognize the wake word(s), and transmit the command to a server in their respective Internet clouds, 3) an Internet connection, either WiFi or cellular to transmit the command, 4) servers with software (this is where voice recognition and AI come in) and databases to interpret the commands and return results, and, finally, 5) a speaker complex to render the results audibly.
 The hardware in the device need not be terribly powerful as the heavy lifting (voice recognition/AI/database lookup) is done in the cloud.
 Here are a selection of articles about this subject in general.